blocknetdx/api-docs/source/includes/_xbridge.md

 address         | string        | UTXO address.
-scriptPubKey    | string        | UTXO address script pubkey. confirmations   | int           | UTXO blockchain confirmation count. inorder         | bool          | Whether UTXO is currently being used in an order.
+scriptPubKey    | string        | UTXO address script pubkey. confirmations   | int           | UTXO blockchain confirmation count. orderid         | string        | The order ID if the UTXO is currently being used in an order.

 > Sample 400 Response